Chinese calligraphy: Imperial China

 During the fourth century AD, calligraphy came to full maturity.
 The kǎishū style (traditional regular script)—still in use today—and attributed to Wang Xizhi (王羲之, 303 CE – 361 AD) and his followers, is even more regularized. reached its peak in the Tang dynasty, when famous calligraphers like Yan Zhenqing and Liu Gongquan produced most of the fine works in kaishu.
 Its spread was encouraged by Emperor Mingzong of Later Tang (926 CE – 933 AD), who ordered the printing of the classics using new wooden blocks in kaishu.
 Printing technologies here allowed shapes to stabilize.
 The kaishu shape of characters 1000 years ago was mostly similar to that at the end of Imperial China.
 But small changes have been made, for example in the shape of 广 which is not absolutely the same in the Kangxi Dictionary of 1716 as in modern books.
 The Kangxi and current shapes have tiny differences, while stroke order is still the same, according to old style.

+Wen Zhengming (文徵明, 1470–1559), Calligraphy, Ming dynasty.
+Princeton University Art Museum.

 Cursive styles such as xíngshū (semi-cursive or running script) and cǎoshū (cursive or sloppy script) are less constrained and faster, where more movements made by the writing implement are visible.
 These styles' stroke orders vary more, sometimes creating radically different forms.
 They are descended from clerical script, at the same time as regular script (Han dynasty 202 BC – 220 AD), but xíngshū and cǎoshū were used for personal notes only and were never used as a standard.
 Caoshu style was highly appreciated during the reign of Emperor Wu of Han (140 BC – 87 BC).

 Styles which did not survive include bāfēnshū, a mix of 80% xiaozhuan style and 20% lishu.
 Some variant Chinese characters were unorthodox or locally used for centuries.
 They were generally understood but always rejected in official texts.
 Some of these unorthodox variants, in addition to some newly created characters, were incorporated in the simplified Chinese character set.

 Hard-pen calligraphy

 This way of writing started to develop in the 1900s when fountain pens were imported into China from the west.
 Writing with fountain pens remained a convenience until the 1980s.
-With the Chinese economic reform, public focused on practicing hard-pen calligraphy.
+With the reform and opening up, public focused on practicing hard-pen calligraphy.
 People usually use Chinese simplified characters in semi-cursive or regular style.